The Chern-Ricci flow on Oeljeklaus-Toma manifolds: Introduction

 in the $C^{\al}$ topology. \end{thm} We note that while the strategy of the proofs is the same as in \cite{ftwz}, new difficulties arise due to the fact that these manifolds have dimension greater than $2$.
 This is the first general result where collapsing of the Chern-Ricci flow in dimensions greater than $2$ is established for a large class of manifolds and initial metrics.

 {\bf Acknowledgements} The author thanks Professor Valentino Tosatti and Professor Ben Weinkove for suggesting him the problem and Professor Xiaokui Yang for some helpful conversations.
 Sincere appreciation goes to Professor Valentino Tosatti for helping the author overcoming the difficulties in the preparation for this paper, pointing out some mistakes in calculation, offering more references and so many other useful comments on an earlier version of this paper.
 This work was carried out when the author was visiting the Mathematics Department at Northwestern University and he thanks the department for its hospitality and for providing a good academic environment.
+The author is also grateful to the anonymous referees and the editor for their careful reading and helpful suggestions which greatly improved the paper.